top of page

 Search

-In February 2016, I was training at a performing arts college in Liverpool, working towards a Diploma in dance.
-Alongside this I was rehearsing for various stage shows with different companies while living a healthy lifestyle.
-One day, during a dance class, I noticed very acute swelling in my right ankle.
-I was signed off from dancing and had an appointment with my local GP.
-With minimal knowledge from the of the where the unexplained 0.5cm of extra fluid came from, I was referred to the vascular clinic at my local hospital for a Deep Vein Thrombosis scan to check for severe blood clots as well as various blood tests.
-Luckily, these came back all clear but the fluid was still visible across around 5 inches of my lower leg.
+In February 2017, I was training at a performing arts college in Liverpool, working toward a Diploma in Dance.
+Alongside my studies, I was rehearsing for various stage shows with different companies and living a healthy, active lifestyle.
+One day during a dance class, I noticed sudden and unusual swelling in a few inches of my right ankle.
+I was immediately signed off from dancing and referred to my local GP.

 Recent Posts